-The school has high expectations of behaviour and the children themselves have helped to write our Wellbeing and Behaviour policy as well as helping to create our rewards and consequences system.
+The school has high expectations of behaviour and the children themselves have helped to write our behaviour policy and 'St Mary's beliefs' (statements created by the children about how we behave in school) as well as helping to create our rewards and consequences system.

-- If your child has difficulties surrounding their behaviour a plan may be put into place (Parents and Pupils are involved in this process) - We may ask for your permission for outaside agency involvement such as the Educational Psychology Service who can observe your child to help us understand the nature of the difficulty and offer suggestions and strategies to support their needs. - Progress is reviewed with all adults involved with the child and new targets set where appropriate We take all possible steps to avoid an exclusion.
+- If your child has difficulties surrounding their behaviour a plan may be put into place (Parents and Pupils are involved in this process) - Your child may be observed by someone from the Behaviour Support Services or the Educational Psychology Service to understand the nature of the difficulty - Progress is reviewed with all adults involved with the child and new targets set where appropriate We take all possible steps to avoid an exclusion.